 Fermented tea, AKA kombucha

 Kombucha is on the up, and has been touted as the ideal non-alcoholic alternative to wine.
 When brewed well, the fermentation process draws incredible, complex flavours from the raw tea leaves, altering your perception of a plant that is so heavily associated with the humble cuppa.
 At REAL, we know a thing or two about fine fermented teas brewed as wine alternatives.
-Try our Royal Flush (from Darjeeling, the Champagne of Teas) or our Dry Dragon (a delicious, refreshing alternative to a Sauvignon Blanc).
+Try our Royal Flush (from Darjeeling, the Queen of Teas) or our Dry Dragon (a delicious, refreshing alternative to a Sauvignon Blanc).

 Fermented grains, AKA beer